wolfSSL/wolfTPM/wrapper/rust/wolftpm/README.md

    `./wolfssl` or a sibling `../wolfssl` checkout.

 Shared libraries are preferred.
 Static is used when no shared library is present.

+The library is `no_std` and uses `alloc` for owned keys, blobs, and output buffers.
+Bare-metal applications must provide a global allocator.
+The build script translates Rust cross-compilation targets such as `riscv32imac-unknown-none-elf` to clang's target spelling when generating the FFI bindings.

 ## Step 3: run the tests